uran209/Population-Scenario-Project/README.md

 ### 15:40-15:55 (JST) Development and application of combined model by cohort-component method and gravity-based method (Dr. Keiko Hori, IGES)
 #### Source: https://link.springer.com/article/10.1007%2Fs11625-020-00835-5
+- Multi step model structure combining cohort-component method and grabity model
+- Detailed mathematical algorithm and scenario assumption of each step
+- Application: Overlay analysis on the future land use maps

 ### 15:55-16:00 (JST) Q&A